jaredly/j3/Roadmap.md

 - [x] gotta be able to delete an empty ns that's before you
 - [x] let's do hover on timeout, not on alt
 - [x] fix the longstanding issue with newlines in stringText
+- [ ] usage in plugins too pleeeease

 # THIH